PhD in Information Science and Learning Technologies

 |Coordinated coursework related to an area of emphasis outside IS_LT and research courses selected in consultation with your program committee||9|

-The program culminates with a significant research effort that contributes to the knowledge base of learning, information organization and retrieval, performance and/or technology.
+The program culminates with a significant research effort - the dissertation - that contributes to the knowledge base of learning, information organization and retrieval, performance and/or technology.
 Whether one major study or a series of smaller studies, the research is designed to position our graduates alongside the leading theorists, researchers and practitioners in the field.
 There is no minimum number of 9090 research hours.

 Sample Plan of Study